aquar25/Notes/python/python study.md

 ```

 Python also supports write condition statements in one line. `x = 10 if y>3 else 20` But it is not used widely, as it's hard to read.

+Every object in Python has a truth value associated with it.
+Use built-in function `bool(object)`to check the truth of the object.
+Any non-empty data structure evaluates to TRUE.

 ##### In